 Assistant Clinical Professor

-The University of Tulsa College of Law is ranked as a top 100 law school in the nation by U.S. News and World Report 2014 Best Graduate Schools rankings.
-As one of the smallest law schools in the country, the College of Law offers six degree programs: the Juris Doctorate; an LL.M. degree in American Indian and Indigenous Law; an LL.M. degree in American Law for Foreign Lawyers; an L.L.M. in Energy and Natural Resources Law; an online Master of Jurisprudence in Indian Law; and an online Master of Jurisprudence in Energy Law.
-In partnership with the Graduate School, the College of Law offers 10 joint J.D./master degrees, including J.D./M.A. degrees in anthropology, clinical psychology, computer science, English, history and industrial psychology; J.D./M.B.A; and J.D./M.S. degrees in biological sciences, finance, and geosciences.
+The University of Tulsa College of Law is ranked as a top 100 law school in the nation by U.S. News and World Report 2015 Best Graduate Schools rankings.
+As one of the smallest law schools in the country, the College of Law offers eight degree programs: the Juris Doctorate; the LL.M. degree in American Indian and Indigenous Law; the LL.M. degree in American Law for Foreign Lawyers; the L.L.M. in Energy and Natural Resources Law; the online Master of Jurisprudence in Indian Law; the online Master of Jurisprudence in Energy Law; and the joint JD/LLM degree in Energy and Natural Resources Law.
+In partnership with the Graduate School, the College of Law offers ten joint J.D./master degrees, including J.D./M.A. degrees in Anthropology, Clinical Psychology, Computer Science, English, History and Industrial /Organizational Psychology; J.D./M.B.A; and J.D./M.S. degrees in Biological Sciences, Finance, and Geosciences.